vritzka/vakaufa-shopify-app/README.md

 # Assistor Shopify App

 ## Overview
-Assistor is our internal Shopify app that [brief description of what the app does].
+Verkaufer is our internal Shopify app that [brief description of what the app does].

 ## Setup
 1. Clone the repo